statamic/docs/content/collections/docs/quick-start-guide.md

 Partials are reusable template chunks.
 Create a new file named `_listing.antlers.html` in the `resources/views/blog/` directory.
 Prefixing a template with an underscore is a common convention to indicate that it's a reusable partial and not a full layout.
 You could also create a subdirectory named `partials` — it's up to you.
 Just be consistent.

 Inside that new template file, copy and paste the entire `<section>` chunk that includes the Collection tag pair from either the homepage, the blog index, or this guide.
-We can create a variable on the fly here so, when you use your partial you can specify your desired limit.
+We can create a variable on the fly here so you can pass a desired limit into your partial.
 Replace that second line with this:

 ```
 {{ collection:blog :limit="limit" }}
 ```

-By prefixing the `limit` parameter with a colon we're telling Statamic to look for a variable named "limit" as the argument.
-If there isn't one it will be null, and not add a limit — just how we want it on the blog index template.
+Prefixing the `limit` parameter with a colon tells Statamic to look for a variable named "limit" as the argument.
+If there isn't one it will be `null`, which will not set a limit which is how we want it on the blog index template.

 Your blog index template can now look like as simple as this: